 Bring out your chocolate cookie pops.
-I used this recipe to make mine.
-They are YUMMMY!

-Brush some glace icing or royal icing or whatever icing you prefer on top of your cookie pops.
+Brush some glace icing or royal icing or even some corn syrup on top of your cookie pops.

 Place this sticky side on top of the fondant and hold it in place.
-Use a knife to cut around the cookie.

 Fold fondant inward and smooth out the sides with your hands.

 Dab your finger in some shortening and run it on top of your fondant covered cookie to clean off all that powdered sugar.

 Brush some water on the sides and stick these ovals there.

-Bring out green and blue confetti sprinkles (you can buy them or make them).
+Bring out green and blue confetti sprinkles.

-With a dab of water or icing stick them where you want eyes to be.
+With a dab of water or icing stick them where you want the eyes to be.

 Gently press the back of your knife at the center of this diamond to refine the beak.

-Brush some water on the wings and sprinkle yellow sugar.
-And you are done with your baby chick.
+Brush some water on the wings and sprinkle yellow sparkling sugar.

 If you want to make hatching chicks, cut out a circle using the medium circle cutter from the Wilton set and then cut this circle in half using a knife.
-This will be the egg shell.

 Stick this egg shell near the bottom of the cookie using some water or icing.